Getting Comfortable Being Uncomfortable

 Grant Holicky 32:27

-psychological research that talks about people changing careers, or changing paths in their middle ages, and how much more well rounded they can be because of man, you know, I joke that I dropped everything and moved out here at one point in my life, and then I dropped everything again and changed careers again at 46 or 47.
-And I’m so much better for it.
+There’s some other psychological research that talks about people changing careers, or changing paths in their middle ages, and how much more well rounded they can be because of that.
+You know, I joke that I dropped everything and moved out here at one point in my life, and then I dropped everything again and changed careers again at 46 or 47 and I’m so much better for it.
 And so I think it’s not just in terms of athletics, but it can be in terms of big life changes, too.
-And I’m gonna that’s why
+And I’m gonna stop –

 Chris Case 32:59

-I love that.
-Because like the three of us are really cool.
-And you Rob.
+I love that Chris is like “the three of us are really cool.
+And you Rob….”

 Chris Case 33:13

-Yet remember, we hadn’t picked on him yet.
-Trying to get my jab,
+Yeah, remember, we hadn’t picked on him yet.
+Trying to get my jab in.

 Rob Pickels 33:17